irenehl/cerebryx/README.md

   - Replace hardcoded strings with translation calls (e.g., `useTranslations`).
   - Add a language selector using shadcn/ui (e.g., `Select`) and persist preference in a cookie (e.g., `NEXT_LOCALE`).
   - Optional: introduce a `/[locale]` route segment and middleware to handle default-locale routing and detection from the browser.

+## Future Enhancements

+- Browser extension for quick text selection and practice
+- Enhanced quiz feedback with detailed explanations
+- Advanced analytics and progress visualization
+- Multi-language support (i18n)
+- Collaborative study features
+- Export capabilities for study reports

+## Conclusion

+Cerebryx demonstrates how modern web technologies can be combined to create a powerful, user-friendly study tool.
+By leveraging AI for intelligent quiz generation, providing flexible input methods, and maintaining a focus on user experience, it transforms passive reading into active learning.
+The application showcases best practices in Next.js 15 development, TypeScript type safety, and accessible UI design.